Bodo-inc/denali/README.md

 # Denali Catalog

 An open-source Iceberg Catalog that implements the REST API spec designed to be:

+- Simple & Extensible: Written in Go to be easily extended, with minimal dependencies and <5000 lines of hand-written code.
 - Customizable: Supports multiple database backends and warehouse storage locations.
-- Simple & Extensible: Written in Go to be easily extended, with minimal dependencies and <5000 lines of hand-written code.
-- Embeddable: A ~20MB binary that can be easily deployed to most environments.
-Furthermore, supports a SQLite backend and local filesystem storage for entirely local use.
+A ~20MB binary that can be easily deployed to most environments.
+  - If you want a local ephemeral catalog, use SQLite and local filesystem storage.
+  - If you want a scalable catalog, use PostgreSQL and any object store for storage.
 - Performant & Scalable: Can be easily scaled horizontally (across multiple instances) and vertically (by increasing resources).

-Written with ❤️ for Iceberg + Go, we want a REST catalog for the community, by the community.
+Written with ❤️ for Iceberg + Go, we want to build a REST catalog for the community with the community.
+Let's explore the full potential of Iceberg catalogs together.
 Open to contributions, feedback, and feature requests!

 # Install
 ### Recommended: